TabularEditor/TabularEditorDocs/te3/features/dax-debugger.md

 ![Watch Context Menu](../../images/watch-context-menu.png)

-The **Generate query** option is identical to the Zoom button within the **Value** column, highlighted in the screenshot below.
+The **Generate query** option is identical to the magnifying glass button within the **Value** column, highlighted in the screenshot below.
 By clicking this, the debugger will open a new DAX query document, that defines the context of the calculation as well as the calculation itself, allowing you to inspect the results in more details.
 This is particularly useful when the watch expression is a table expression, as shown below:

 ![Inspect Watch](../../images/inspect-watch.png)

+> [!TIP]
+> What's the difference between the **Locals** view and the **Watch** view?
+> - **Locals** shows the values of columns, measures, variables and other relevant sub-expressions, within the current scope of execution, including the value of the currently selected subexpression in the call tree.
+> - **Watch** allows you to enter any DAX expression, which will be calculated within the current evaluation context.

 ## Evaluation Context
 This view provides information about the DAX evaluation context of the current subexpression.
 For example, a `CALCULATE` expression might perform a context transition or add a filter to the evaluation context, or a `SUMX` iterator might add a row context.